subadhra-srinivas/Udacity_Fsnd_Log_Analysis_Project/README.md

 news database.
 This reporting tool is a Python program using the psycog2 module to connect to the database.

-These are the questions the reporting tools should answer 1.What are the most popular three articles ao all times
+These are the questions the reporting tools should answer</br>
+1.What are the most popular three articles ao all times</br>
-2. Who are the most popular article authors at all times
+2. Who are the most popular article authors at all times</br>
-3. On which dyas did more than 1% of requests lead to errors?
+3. On which dyas did more than 1% of requests lead to errors?</br>

 **Tools Needed:**